RyanKung/ryankung.github.io/src/posts/2017-08-01-Actor-as-sranular.md

 ## II None-causal modeling

-**TL;DR: CPS is a none-causal language for processing modeling, and, Two Turing Award laureates thinks CSP (Actor model) is good for distributed system, and it's really so fucking good**

 ### 2.1 Think in the Domain
-**TR;TD: DSLs is a model complete method for solving problem**

 The most popular modeling method of micro-services nowadays is DDD (Domain-Driven Design), which trying to bind the model with the concrete implementation.
 The premise of the DDD is to make the modeling of the function or service be focus on the core domain and domain logic.[15][16]